SkillLaSkill/SYSC3110-Project/README.md

 To select a routing algorithm for the simulation to implement, click on File from the menubar and press "Select Algorithm" to launch the select algorithm prompt.
 From the prompt, select the desrired Algorithm from the drop down list and press "OK" to set the algorithm to simulate.

 To begin the simulation, press the button labeled "Start Simulation".
 If algorithm was selected before hand from the File Menu, a prompt will ask the user to select the desired algorithm from a drop down list.
 Once selected, press "OK" to launch the Number of Steps prompt.
-Enter the number of steps for the simulation to run, and press "OK" to launch the Send Rate prompt.
-Enter the desired Send Rate (the rate at which never packets are introduced into the simulation) and press "OK" to being running the simulation.
+Enter the number of steps for the simulation to run, and press "OK".
+If it is the first time running the simulation, the user will be prompted to enter a Send Rate (the rate at which never packets are introduced into the simulation); otherwise, the simulation will begin.
+If prompted, enter the desired Send Rate and press "OK" to launch the simulation.
 Note: The number of steps and the send rate must both be positive integers.
       The Send Rate dicates how many steps must be performed before a new packet is created.

 Pressing the button labeled "Simulate Step" will performed one step (i.e. each existing packet will be transfered once) into the simulation.
-The send rate used is
+The user will be prompted for a sendRate is one is not already set.

-A textArea in the bottom right of the interface is used to display the metrics from the simulation.
+A textArea on the right of the interface is used to display the metrics from the simulation.
 The textArea is updated after each step is completed, displaying the total number of packets transfered between nodes (i.e. a packet moving between one node and a connection).

 A Model-View-Controller design was implemented in order to keep the classes seperate and uncoupled.

 <B>Changes made since last milestone</B>

-The simulation now accomodates transmitting multiple packets simultaneously.
-The send rate and number of steps to be performed can now be set by the user.
-The simulation can now be stepped into.
-The source of a packet can no longer also be its destination.
-Total number of packets (hops between nodes) is now used as a metric to compare algorhythms.
-The Master class was removed, and a Model-View-Controller design was implemented.
-The Node class was decoupled into graph, which is used to store connections and nodes.
-Unit tests were created for classes Graph, Transfer, Node and Simulation.
-Added drop down menu to select the routing algorithm
+Updated the Model-View-Controller to better follow the design pattern (view can model can communicate).
+Nodes and connections can now be created and deleted by right clicking on the gui interface.
+Updated UML to show inner classes.
+SimTopologyView was replaced with SimGUI and GUINodeList to break up the responsibilities.
+Packets are now displayed before their first hop.
+Flooding, Breadth, Depth

 <B>Known Issues </B>